KyleChambers/MyFriendKMC.github.io/README.md

 Hi!
 I’m Kyle!
 I love being involved in all things technology, especially Data Analytics and Big Data.

-These are powerful engines that drives businesses to their full potential.
+These are powerful engines that drive businesses to their full potential.
 Without correctly visualizing and analyzing your company’s data, you could be holding back that potential.
 I currently work as a Data Analyst/ Developer where I am learning new technology every day.
 Let’s collaborate!

 ### About Me